top of page

 Problem

-Vendors on Immer’s platform faced challenges in staying informed about real-time event updates, order changes, and special requirements, leading to miscommunication and inefficiencies.
+Vendors on Immer’s platform faced challenges in staying informed about real-time event updates.
+They had to keep up with live updates, and users hesitated to speak during sessions, leading to confusion and low engagement during events.

 Gap